East Germany at the 1984 Summer Paralympics

-The German Democratic Republic (commonly known as East Germany) made its first and only Paralympic Games appearance at the 1984 Summer Paralympics in Stoke Mandeville and New York City, where it entered four competitors in athletics.
+The German Democratic Republic (commonly known as East Germany) competed in the 1984 Summer Paralympics in Stoke Mandeville and New York City.
+The country entered four competitors, all in athletics.

 This marked East Germany's first and only appearance at the Paralympic Games, as it never took part in the Winter Paralympics.
 Thus the country's tally at the 1984 Summer Games (three silver medals and one bronze) is also its all-round Paralympic Games tally.